Sasagi Sánchez

-Sasagi Sánchez (born June 3, 1994) is a Mexican professional baseball relief pitcher for the Diablos Rojos del México of the Mexican League.
-Sánchez is listed at 5 ft 9 in and 176 lbs and bats and throws right handed.
+Sasagi Sánchez (born June 3, 1994) is a Mexican professional baseball relief pitcher for the Charros de Jalisco of the Mexican League.
+Sánchez is listed at 5 ft 9 in and 176 lbs and bats and throws right-handed.

 Career

 Acereros de Monclova

 On April 4, 2014, Sánchez signed with the Acereros de Monclova of the Mexican League.
 In his rookie season, Sánchez made 34 appearances for Monclova, posting a 3-2 record and 5.05 ERA.
-In 2015, Sánchez pitched in only 9 games with the team, registering a 1-2 record and 4.09 ERA.
+In 2015, Sánchez pitched in only nine games with the team, registering a 1-2 record and 4.09 ERA.
 The following season, Sánchez logged a 2-6 record and 4.98 ERA in 24 appearances for the team.

 Pericos de Puebla

 On March 28, 2017, Sánchez was traded to the Pericos de Puebla alongside Juan Avila in exchange for Hector Galvan, Henry Garcia, Jaime Lugo, Julio Felix, Oscar Sanay, Rogelio Bernal, and Sergio Perez.
-In 5 games with the Pericos, Sánchez struggled to a 15.19 ERA.
+In five games with the Pericos, Sánchez struggled to a 15.19 ERA.

 Acereros de Monclova (second stint)

 On May 1, 2017, Sánchez was traded back to the Acereros de Monclova in exchange for Henry Garcia.
-He pitched in 2 games for Monclova, recording a 3.00 ERA with 4 strikeouts in 3.0 innings of work.
+He pitched in two games for Monclova, recording a 3.00 ERA with 4 strikeouts in 3.0 innings of work.